Walking holidays in Cornwall

 If you’re a fan of the great outdoors and like nothing more than lacing up those boots and exploring the coast and country, then walking holidays in Cornwall are for you!

 Cornwall has some truly amazing landscapes for keen walkers to explore – from stunning clifftop walks to bracing hikes up moorland peaks.
 So, put your best foot forward and enjoy a walking holiday in Cornwall!
-At Porth Beach Holiday Park you’re only a stone’s throw from some of the county’s most popular walks and, of course, we’re beside the sea, so you can pick up the South West Coast Path right outside our door!
+At our Newquay holiday park you’re only a stone’s throw from some of the county’s most popular walks and, of course, we’re beside the sea, so you can pick up the South West Coast Path right outside our door!

 For those who are considering walking holidays in Cornwall for future breaks, we’ve put together some of our favourite walks.
 Take a look and see what you think…